matthewhchan/linkify/README.md

 [^1]: The URL is allowed to include replacement patterns as described in [`String.prototype.replace`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace#specifying_a_string_as_a_parameter).

+Here is a screenshot of the Linkify *Options* page:
 <img width="996" alt="image" src="https://user-images.githubusercontent.com/37097379/171518552-73ca93d9-2125-4c5e-bf70-ce4f9c0e95ee.png">

-Now, any text that matches the regular expression will be highlighted as though they were links in *Live Preview* mode, and clicking on the text will open the link in a browser.
+Now, any text that matches the regular expressions will be highlighted as though they were links in *Live Preview* mode, and clicking on the text will open the link in a browser.

-For example, if the regular expression is `@(\w+)` and the link is `http://twitter.com/$1`, then any occurrence of `@obsdmd` in your notes will link to `http://twitter.com/obsdmd`, and the same is true for any other Twitter handle preceded by a `@`.
+For example, if the regular expression is `@(\w+)` and the link is `http://twitter.com/$1`, then any occurrence of `@obsdmd` in your notes will link to http://twitter.com/obsdmd, and the same is true for any other Twitter handle preceded by a `@`.

 You can have multiple regex-link entries.
 Each one is applied independently.